warriorguo/zertcore5/README.md

 	out["p1"] & p1; //p1.id = 1; p1.name = "Peter"; p1.age = 23;
 	out["p2"] & p2; //p2.id = 2; p2.name = "Marry"; p2.age = 21;

+*SerializableObject*, a somehow syntactic sugar to make things more lightly.

+	// you could change the Person struct like this struct Person : public SerializableObject
+	{
+		ZCVAL(int, id); // the key would be id
+		ZCVAL(string, name); // the key would be name ZCVAL(int, age); // the key would be age
+	};

 **Thread**:
 I make a rule that the application must define how many threads it would take before the initial the thread pool and do not support dynamic launch new thread then.